 Here’s data illustrating the impact of review networks on customer decision-making:

-• For B2B buyers, research shows over 70% clients thoroughly research companies before reaching out.
-This includes web searches, referrals, online reviews, and case studies.
+- For B2B buyers, research shows over 80% clients thoroughly research companies before reaching out.

-• When job hunting, 70% of candidates would avoid companies with bad reviews.
+- When job hunting, almost 60% of candidates would avoid companies with bad reviews.
 Many would turn down interviews or job offers if a company has too many low ratings from current and former employees on sites like Glassdoor or Indeed.

 For example, one of our software clients experienced a 30% increase in their close rate thanks to positive online reviews on platforms like Capterra and G2, as well as traditional business and local networks such as Google My Business and Trustpilot.
 Many new clients mentioned these favorable reviews as a key factor in choosing their technology over competitors.

-And when it comes to job recruitment, a staffing agency client observed increase in job applicants when their reviews on Glassdoor and Indeed improved to an average rating of over 4 stars.
+And when it comes to job recruitment, a staffing agency client we worked with, observed increase in job applicants when their reviews on Glassdoor and Indeed improved to an average rating of over 4 stars.

 Many businesses find managing and replying to online reviews across various networks time consuming.
 However, the data above shows that in today’s world maintaining a good online reputation and combating fake and unjust reviews should be a top priority for any business.

 Scammers frequently use freelance platforms, social media, and dark web markets to offer their services at remarkably low prices.
 For as little as $4, less than a cup of coffee in the US, they offer to publish fake negative reviews on major platforms such as Google, Yelp, and TripAdvisor.
-These reviews are meticulously crafted to appear genuine, complicating both businesses and customers ability to distinguish between real and fake feedback, and make it hard to report and take down.
+It’s advertised that those fake reviews will appear to look genuine, complicating both businesses and customers ability to distinguish between real and fake feedback, and make it hard to report and take it down.

 From the screenshot above, this site was found on Google, in organic results!
 You might think scammers operate exclusively on the ‘dark web’ and that you need to ‘know a guy who knows a guy’ to reach out to them.
 But no, they operate openly in web discussions on Medium, Reddit, Quora and rank well on search engines like Google and Bing.
-In fact, as part of the review industry, we even received offers via email and social media to purchase fake reviews.
+In fact, we even received offers via email and social media to purchase fake reviews.

 Motivations Behind Fake Negative Reviews and Scams